JishnuKuzhiyil/Calendar-Ageing-Modelling-using--UDE---Julia-Code/README.md

    A Single Particle Model with Electrolyte (SPMe) forms the base electrochemical model, coupled with additional degradation differential equations to describe Solid Electrolyte Interphase (SEI) growth and associated pore clogging.
 The degradation is modeled using diffusion-limited and kinetically-limited SEI growth models along with a linear pore clogging model.

 2. **UDE-Based Model**:
-   A Single Particle Model with Electrolyte (SPMe) forms the base electrochemical model, coupled with additional degradation differential equations are modeled as Universal Differential Equations, incorporating neural networks into the differential equations to capture complex degradation behavior.
+   A Single Particle Model with Electrolyte (SPMe) forms the base electrochemical model, coupled with additional degradation differential equations are modeled as Universal Differential Equations, where neural networks are incorporated into the degradation differential equations to capture complex degradation behavior.

 ## Data Files